dru-r/ao3-dbh-analysis/docs/dbh-charaprominence.md

 ## Final results<br>
 ![image](/visuals/09_prominence/canonvsfandom_static.PNG)<br>
 [Click here for the interactive version - better view of numbers](/visuals/09_prominence/dbhgame_vs_fic.html)<br><br>
-I sorted the characters so the leftmost ones are the ones that lost relatively more prominence moving from canon to fandom and the rightmost ones are the ones that gained the most.
-Obviously the exact percentage numbers are not one-on-one comparable since prominence had to be operationalised differently between the two sources, but I think it does capture a trend.<br><br>
+I sorted the characters by prominence in fandom.
+Obviously the exact percentage numbers are not one-on-one comparable since prominence had to be operationalised differently between the two sources, but it does help us get a gauge of who's getting relatively more screen-time in fandom (and who's been whittled back on).<br><br>
-Of the main playables, only Connor sees a slight gain (not sure how much more he can gain to be honest, such a dominant character in canon and fandom!) - Markus and Kara are much less emphasised than in canon.
+Of the main playables, only Connor sees a slight gain (not sure how much more he can gain to be honest, such a dominant character in canon and fandom!) - Markus and Kara appear relatively much less emphasised than in canon.
 Perhaps because Connor is such a popular character, his DPD coworkers end up getting a boost too (since they may be more likely to appear when he does in fics?).<br>

 ## A character cooccurence network built from fics
 I didn't touch on this in my Tumblr post (since I felt it didn't really add to the analysis), but since I had gone out of my way to clean 61333 tags, I decided to [make this little graph](/visuals/09_prominence/ao3_dbhchara_cooccur_filtered.html).<br>